containers/crun/crun.1.md

 It is an experimental feature, and the annotation will be removed once it is supported in the OCI runtime specs.
 It must be an absolute path.

+## `run.oci.seccomp.plugins=PATH`

+If the annotation `run.oci.seccomp.plugins=PLUGIN1[:PLUGIN2]...` is specified, the seccomp listener fd is handled through the specified plugins.
+The plugin must either be an absolute path or a file name that is looked up by `ldopen(3)`.
+More information on how the lookup is performed are available on the `ld.so(8)` man page.

 ## `run.oci.seccomp_fail_unknown_syscall=1`

 If the annotation `run.oci.seccomp_fail_unknown_syscall` is present, then crun